AlexanderThiele/responsive_spacing/README.md

 ## Lightweight, Responsive Spacing

 All design principles have roughly the same elements.
 For example, Material Design has a responsive 12 column system that works with margin, gutter & body.
+Our default values are set in the Material Design Guidelines, but you can also easily set your own breakpoints, margins, and spacing.

-We have developed this plugin so that you can easily create your own responsive app.
+We have developed this plugin so that you can easily make your app adaptive and responsive.

 ## Columns, Gutters & Margins